 If you’ve ever been to “Amish country” in places like Pennsylvania and Ohio, you’ve likely had the absolutely perfect mashed potatoes topped with browned butter.
 They are heavenly!
-Now, with this recipe you can make the best mashed potatoes in your own kitchen.
+Now, with this recipe, you can make the best brown butter mashed potatoes in your own kitchen.

-- Whole milk – lower fat milks do not give the potatoes the right flavor and creaminess.
+- Whole milk – Lower fat milk like 2% or skim milk do not give the potatoes the right flavor and creaminess.
 You can use half and half for even richer potatoes if you wish.

 How to Make Brown Butter Mashed Potatoes

-Note: the Amish do not use an electric mixer, but whip the potatoes by hand.
+- Do I have to use an electric mixer?
+The Amish obviously do not use an electric mixer to make brown butter potatoes but whip the potatoes by hand.
 This takes a while and can really wear out your arm, so we take the easy route and use an electric mixer.

-Keep the leftover mashed potatoes in an airtight food storage container in the refrigerator for up to three days.
-When reheating, add a little milk and possibly a small amount of butter.
+Keep the leftover brown butter mashed potatoes in an airtight food storage container in the refrigerator for up to three days.
+When reheating, add a little milk and possibly a small amount of butter if needed.
 The potatoes will reheat easily in the microwave.
 After they’re hot, whip them by hand to make them smooth and creamy again.

 Can You Freeze Mashed Potatoes?